 But what if you REALLY, REALLY want a cappuccino after lunch?
 First, make sure you’re not wearing socks and sandals when you order (Italy might implode if you throw two no-nos at it in one go).
 Then, explain your mis-step to the waiter in the same way you might if you were ordering a coke during happy hour at a mojito bar (though keep in mind you’re going to have to come up with something more convincing than the fact that you’re driving or pregnant, or both).

-How to order coffee in Italy
+How to order coffee in a cafe

 And then there’s the actual ordering process.
 Many people find this bit the most challenging part of all (particularly if you’re in a bar packed with local men and you’re the lone, foreign, five-foot tall woman, just sayin’).